jgraff11/483-chase-june/README.md

 Despite our initial plans, we quickly realized the the KMeans approach was not suitable.
 As is clear in Fig. 1 below, there was no combination of features that resulted in clear clusters that discriminated between severe (1-2") and significant-severe (2+”) hail reports, let alone our initial goal of 1-inch size bins.
 This finding meant the project had to be pivoted in two distinct, significant ways.

-![Comparison of radar-derived variables](img/fig1.png) Fig. 1: Radar-derived features of severe and significant-severe hail reports.
+![Comparison of radar-derived variables](img/fig1.png) Figure 1: Radar-derived features of severe and significant-severe hail reports.

 <br>